Northwest Horticultural Council

 2. Provide the Ministry of Trade a Recommendation to Import Horticultural Products (RIPH) from the Ministry of Agriculture.

-To obtain an RIPH (valid for six months) importers must pay a fee and submit an application online.
+To obtain an RIPH (valid for the calendar year in which they are issued) importers must pay a fee and apply online.
 The NHC has been told that importers are requesting the following from their suppliers in the United States in order to submit the RIPH application:

 1. Port of loading

 2. Packinghouse registration number

 3. Orchard/business area registration information or a certificate of Good Agricultural Practices

 4. A statement from the exporter stating production capacity of their farm